Rough-In Plumbing Diagram

 Use Correct Symbols

-When you see a sample rough-in diagram, you will notice that certain simple symbols are used to indicate the fixtures you will eventually connect to the pipes.
+When you see a sample rough-in diagram, you'll notice that certain simple symbols are used to indicate the fixtures you will eventually connect to the pipes.
 Be sure to use these symbols properly so the inspector reviewing your drawing doesn't think you will be connecting your toilet to your bathroom vanity pipe!

-To make the drawing, you will discover that a drafting 30-60-90 plastic triangle will be invaluable.
+To make the drawing, you'll discover that a drafting 30-60-90 plastic triangle will be invaluable.
 The 30-degree angle side of the triangle is perfect to illustrate pipes that run horizontally with the code-required slope.
 CLICK HERE NOW to buy one of these dandy plastic triangles.
 Some computer software also allows you to draw lines at specific angles.